 Elliston is a tiny town located in the state of Montana.
 With a population of 227 people and just one neighborhood, Elliston is the 138th largest community in Montana.

 Elliston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Elliston is a town of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Elliston who work in food service (16.94%), management occupations (15.32%), and office and administrative support (14.52%).
+Overall, Elliston is a town of service providers, construction workers and builders, and sales and office workers.
+There are especially a lot of people living in Elliston who work in food service (18.64%), office and administrative support (14.41%), and personal care services (6.78%).

-Overall, Elliston’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Elliston’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-The per capita income in Elliston in 2022 was $33,923, which is upper middle income relative to Montana, and middle income relative to the rest of the US.
-This equates to an annual income of $135,692 for a family of four.
+The per capita income in Elliston in 2022 was $28,540, which is lower middle income relative to Montana and the nation.
+This equates to an annual income of $114,160 for a family of four.
 However, Elliston contains both very wealthy and poor people as well.

 The most common language spoken in Elliston is English.
 Other important languages spoken here include African languages and Arabic.